Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Installation is a breeze with this tool-free case.
 Use the built-in thumb screws to install your 2.5 and 3.5-inch drives.
 Add as many as four SSD drives as well.
 Other features such as two USB 3.0 ports, audio in and out ports, and a flush side window help to make this computer case a compelling option.
 Now that you have a good case you need some computer speakers.

 Keeping your cables organized within your computer case can be difficult.
 But the NZXT H510 Compact ATX Mid-Tower has a proprietary cable control kit that keeps them organized and features channels and straps for a straightforward and easy to manage system.
 Cables aside, you can also prioritize cooling with this computer case.
 This case comes with two 120 millimeter fans that can be installed on the front panel but can accommodate a total of seven fans.
+If you’re looking for a gaming computer specifically, check out the best computer for VR.

 And it features a removable bracket that can support 240-millimeter radiators.
 You’ll also like that this case supports up to seven 2.5-inch drives and three 3.5-inch drives.
 Additionally, the front panel features USB-C connectivity for modern electronic compatibility.
 Speaking of modern, check out the best router for gaming.